 Here is a very happy patient talking about his rhinoplasty experience.

 A man’s nose should look like a man’s nose.
 This is a seemingly easy concept but probably not followed by many plastic surgeons.
 Whereas a female nose can be slightly rotated on a small figure or have a slightly narrower appearance, both normal and natural variations, a man’s nose will look odd if his tip overly rotated, pinched, or concave.

 The osteotomies (narrowing of the nasal bones) are completely different in a male rhinoplasty and a female rhinoplasty.
 Females can and often seek slight narrowing of the nose on frontal view.
 A male nose must be narrowed with caution.
-A tell tale sign of a male rhinoplasty are two indentations on the sides of the nose, which is an indication that the surgeon has been too aggressive with the osteotomies.
+A tell-tale sign of a male rhinoplasty is two indentations on the sides of the nose, which is an indication that the surgeon has been too aggressive with the osteotomies.

 Several factors must be considered and discussed during the surgical consultation, like skin type and ethnicity, the level of deformity as well as the overall function of the nasal structures.
 All of this information as well as explaining your goals for the surgery help to determine the right procedure for you.

 Contact us today to schedule your Male Rhinoplasty consultation with Dr. Ovchinsky of Shorthills, New Jersey.